codeware-sthlm/enjinex/README.md

 ## Extra domains

 In case the primary domain has some more domains, e.g. sub domains, those could also be secured within the domain service scope.
+This will most likely require a wildcard certificate.

 Create a new root folder `certbot_extra_domains`.